Having up-to-date, standardized address data is key to providing high-quality services and products to customers and stakeholders.

 To standardize an address means to convert it into a consistent format that adheres to specific postal guidelines.

-This process involves correcting abbreviations, ensuring proper spelling, and reformatting the address elements (e.g., street number, street name, city, state, and ZIP code) according to the standards set by the postal authority.
+This process involves correcting abbreviations, ensuring proper spelling, and reformatting the components of the address (e.g., street number, street name, city, state, and ZIP code) according to the standards set by the postal authority.

 Standardizing addresses ensures accuracy, improves deliverability, and minimizes errors in mailing and shipping operations.